 According toZippia's research, "Companies with comprehensive training programs have a 24% higher profit margin."
 Start by developing a training program that meaningfully aligns with your organization's knowledge and skills needs, as well as your employees' goals and learning styles.
 Follow this eleven-step process to create a new employee training program from start to finish.

 Just like effective employee training starts with baseline assessments, a strong employee training plan starts with an assessment of what your organization needs.
-This stage can be as simple or complex as you think is necessary, but it should involve these five essential steps of creating and conducting a training needs analysis:
+This stage can be as simple or complex as you think is necessary, but it should involve these six essential steps of creating and conducting a training needs analysis:

 Looking to conduct your own training needs analysis?
 Download our training needs analysis template to identify the core competencies for each role in your organization and the highest-priority training areas.